MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 When handling works orders, the planning system must monitor the needed components before loading them into the demand profile.
 Component lines that result from an amended works order will replace those of the original order.
 This ensures that the planning system establishes that planning lines for component need are never duplicated.

 ###  <a name="safety-stock-may-be-consumed"></a><a name="BKMK_SafetyStockMayBeConsumed"></a> Safety Stock May Be Consumed
-The safety stock quantity is primarily a demand type and is therefore loaded into the stock profile on the planning starting date.
+The safety stock quantity is primarily a demand type and is therefore loaded into the inventory profile on the planning starting date.

-Safety stock is an stock quantity set aside to compensate for uncertainties in demand during the replenishment lead time.
+Safety stock is an inventory quantity set aside to compensate for uncertainties in demand during the replenishment lead time.
 However, it may be consumed if it is necessary to take from it to fulfill a demand.
 In that case, the planning system will ensure that the safety stock is quickly replaced by suggesting a supply order to replenish the safety stock quantity on the date it is consumed.
 This planning line will display an Exception warning icon explaining to the planner that the safety stock has been partly or fully consumed by means of an exception order for the missing quantity.

 ### <a name="forecast-demand-is-reduced-by-sales-orders"></a>Forecast Demand is Reduced by Sales Orders
 The demand forecast expresses anticipated future demand.
 While actual demand is entered, typically as sales orders for produced items, it consumes the forecast.

 The forecast itself is not actually reduced by sales orders; it remains the same.
-However, the forecast quantities used in the planning calculation are reduced (by the sales order quantities) before the remaining quantity, if any, enters the demand stock profile.
+However, the forecast quantities used in the planning calculation are reduced (by the sales order quantities) before the remaining quantity, if any, enters the demand inventory profile.
 When the planning system examines actual sales during a period, both open sales orders and item ledger entries from shipped sales are included, unless they are derived from a blanket order.

 A user is required to define a valid forecast period.
 The date on the forecasted quantity defines the start of the period, and the date on the next forecast defines the end of the period.